quixio/quix-docs/docs/tutorials/clickstream/data-aggregation.md

 * State machine log (useful for troubleshooting)
 * Raw data view

-## Last hour
+## Last hour of data

-The last hour of data.
-Data format is:
+For the last hour of data the data format is:

 ``` python
 columns = {